locessentials/loc801-a16z-speedrun-faq/README.md

-# Webpage Localization Final Project: a16z Speedrun FAQ
+# Webpage Localization Project: a16z Speedrun FAQ

 ## Overview
 In this project, you will localize a simplified version of the [a16z Speedrun FAQ page](https://speedrun.a16z.com/faq).
 The project is set up to ensure that no text is missed during translation: every string on the page is tied to a translation key, and the built-in testing panel lets you track your progress, identify missing translations, and download your work at any point.